DaemonAlchemist/react-flicker/README.md

 - `interval?:number` - The number of milliseconds between ticks.  default: 50
 - `count?:number` - The number of random values to produce.  default: 1
 - `Component:(props:{values:number[], children:any})` - The component to render.  `values` is the list of random values produced each tick by the JumpAround wrapper.
 The number of values your component uses needs to match the `count` prop passed into the JumpAround container.

+### `Blink` Component

+This is a standard blink tag with customization durations.

+- `onDuration:number` - The number of microseconds the content will be visible.
+- `offDuration:number` - The number of microseconds the content will be invisible.

 ### `useJumpAround: (props:IJumpAroundBaseProps) => number[]`